-- (a) registration as a self-insured employer or group of self-insured employers, and/or - (b) a renewal of self-insured employer registration.
+- registration as a self-insured employer or group of self-insured employers, and/or - a renewal of self-insured employer registration.

-- (a) This chapter sets out and describes the application of the eligibility and assessment criteria that must be satisfied in order for an employer or group of employers to become or remain self-insured. - (b) Unless otherwise specified, an application for registration as a selfinsured employer must be made in accordance with the requirements of the Act as set out in Chapter 4 of the Code.
+- a) This chapter sets out and describes the application of the eligibility and assessment criteria that must be satisfied in order for an employer or group of employers to become or remain self-insured. - b) Unless otherwise specified, an application for registration as a selfinsured employer must be made in accordance with the requirements of the Act as set out in Chapter 4 of the Code.

-3.3 Satisfaction of WorkCover
+3.3.
+Satisfaction of WorkCoverSA

-An employer must establish to the satisfaction of WorkCover that it has reached the standard that, in the opinion of WorkCover, must be achieved before conferral of self-insured status will be considered.
+An employer must establish to the satisfaction of WorkCoverSA that it is a fit and proper employer and has reached the standard that, in the opinion of WorkCoverSA, must be achieved before conferral of self-insured status will be considered.